trestletech/statsd-graphite-vm/README.md

 	$ vagrant up
 	$ vagrant ssh

+Then after provisioning I had to run this on the guest machine as root:

+    pip install 'Twisted<12.0'

+to get anything to work.
+Then I modified /opt/graphite/conf/carbon.conf to have `USER` set to `www-data` and `LINE_RECEIVER_INTERFACE` to `0.0.0.0`.

 ## Graphite
 	$ open http://localhost:8080
 Graphite's credentials default to username `root` and password `root`.